Natural stone tiles can elevate any home decor. Etched tiles can take the look even further.

 When you chose etched stone tiles as part of your decor, they don’t have to be the only element you include, of course.
 Rather, etched tiles can serve as one piece of your overall design plan.

 Using just a few etched squares interspersed among solid tiles could add an element of visual interest to your room.
-The Chateau design from the Bordo Antico collection can give you an idea of how that would look.
 Guests to your home might enjoy keeping their eyes open for the occasional etched design hidden on your walls.

 7. Incorporate florals.